-&lt;sup>5For example, it is possible that all products linked to a new product are considered "trendy."
+6For example, it is possible that all products linked to a new product are considered "trendy."
 To the extent that consumers have a direct preference over consuming products that are in line with the current trend, our proxy for saliency will enter a consumer's utility function.

-&lt;sup>6We lack data on consumer specific search over different products to be able to explicitly feature search in our framework.
-In general, consumers may face heterogenous search costs that are fixed across all products (De los Santos et al. 2012) or vary by product (Kim et al. 2010), but our consideration stage specification is agnostic about this.
+7We lack data on consumer specific search over different products to be able to explicitly feature search in our framework.
+In general, consumers may face heterogenous search costs that are fixed across all products (?) or vary by product (?), but our consideration stage specification is agnostic about this.
 In this sense, our results for the consideration effect can be viewed as a mixture of increasing awareness and lowering search costs.